 Both these terms are useful in the expense and revenue recognition policy of a business.
 Basically, these are adjusting entries that help a business to adjust their books to give a true financial picture of a company.
 In simple words, both these concepts come into use when there is a time gap between the actual realization and reporting of the revenue and expenses.
 Or, we can say accrual occurs before a receipt or payment, while deferral occurs after a receipt or payment.

 Let’s understand the two terms in detail:

 The revenue or the expenses that are earned but are yet to receive by the company are accruals.
 One can classify accruals either as an Accrued expense or Accrued income (or revenue).

-Accrued Income are the transactions for which the company is already due to get the payment, but has not got the payment yet.
-In such a case, the company classifies the payment as accrued incomes for the financial year in which it is due.
+Accrued Income is the transactions for which the company is already due to get the payment but has not received the payment yet.
+In such a case, the company classifies the payment as accrued income for the financial year in which it is due.
 For example, interest on the savings account is due every December, but the payment usually comes in January.

-Accrual expenses, on the other hand, are the payments that a company is supposed to make in the current financial year, but pays it another financial year.
-For example, the due date of the electricity bill is December, but the company pays it in January.
+On the other hand, accrual expenses are the payments that a company is expected to make in the current financial year but pay in another financial year.
+For example, the due date of the electricity bill in December, but the company pays it in January.

 Deferral is just the opposite of accrual and occurs before the due date of the expense or revenue.
 Deferred expense is the expense that a company pays in advance.
 For example, a company pays rent for a full two years in advance.

-Deferred income, on the other hand, is the revenue that a company gets in advance.
+On the other hand, Deferred income is the revenue that a company gets in advance.
 For example, a customer pays money in advance for an order with a delivery date in January.